115 Lethbridge St, Penrith

 Symptoms of menopause should subside post-menopause.
 Due to the reduction in protective hormones your risk of developing osteoporosis and cardiovascular disease increases.
 It is important to keep fit and healthy to reduce your risk of developing these chronic diseases.

-If you are experiencing menopausal symptoms that are dramatically affecting your everyday life, talk to your GP at Tindale Family Practice.
+If you are experiencing menopausal symptoms that are dramatically affecting your everyday life, talk to your doctor at Tindale Medical Hub.
 There are options available for those that need a little extra support during this time.
 Irregular periods are common during peri-menopause but other conditions can cause abnormal menstrual bleeding.
 It is important to visit your doctor to rule out any other causes.